 One of the treatments available for patients suffering from gum disease is Arestin®.
 Arestin is an antibiotic powder placed in the mouth after scaling and root planing treatments to prevent bacteria from developing into gum disease.
-For more information on Arestin in Alpharetta, Georgia, call Ace Dental Care at 678-562-1555, and make your appointment with our caring dentist, Dr. Pallavi Rakesh.
+For more information on Arestin in Alpharetta, Georgia, call Ace Family Dental & Cosmetic Dentist at 678-562-1555, and make your appointment with our caring dentist, Dr. Pallavi Rakesh.

 Arestin® (minocycline hydrochloride), is an effective antibiotic treatment for gum disease.
 It comes in powder form, and is placed inside infected periodontal pockets after a patient has completed the scaling and root planing procedure.
 Arestin is most effective as part of an overall oral health program that includes good oral hygiene.